 I’m giving Advent scriptures for the first set of themes mentioned above.
 Hope and faith, peace, love, and joy.
 Calling them advent scriptures seems strange to me because these are themes we should be studying all year round.
 However, when seen in the light of Jesus, and especially his second coming for which we are all awaiting, there is no better time than the present!

-Advent Scriptures on Hope and faith: Week 1
+Advent Scriptures on Hope: Week 1

 Matthew Henry says it well:

 “Faith always has been the mark of God’s servants, from the beginning of the world.
 Where the principle is planted by the regenerating Spirit of God, it will cause the truth to be received, concerning justification by the sufferings and merits of Christ.
 And the same things that are the object of our hope, are the object of our faith.
 It is a firm persuasion and expectation, that God will perform all he has promised to us in Christ.
 This persuasion gives the soul to enjoy those things now; it gives them a subsistence or reality in the soul, by the first-fruits and foretastes of them.
 Faith proves to the mind, the reality of things that cannot be seen by the bodily eye.
 It is a full approval of all God has revealed, as holy, just, and good.”

 With this in mind, we begin with our week with the hope of a redeemer and end with our faith in eternal life.
 The Advent hope scriptures to read this week are: